insen/blog/_posts/2017-08-29-Blogging-Github-Pretzel.md

 title: "Blogging with Github Pages and Pretzel."
 author: "Author"
 comments: true
-tags : [Github, Pretzel, Hyde, Markdown, Blogging, Static Site Generators]
+tags : [Blogging, Github, Pretzel, Hyde, Markdown, Static Site Generators]
 ---

 As I mentioned in my ['hello-blog'](http://insen.github.io/blog/2017/08/29/helloblog/) post, my search for blogging tools ended at Github Pages and Pretzel.
 In this post, I will outline the process of setting up a blog using Github pages, Pretzel, Hyde and Markdown, using what I learnt while setting up this one.